Please donate to The Soper Collection

 Further donations will be used to expand and enhance the facilities at the Pannett Art Gallery.

-Geoff Lindsey Smith (Chair), Jane Gosling, Joy Baker.
+Trustees: Geoff Lindsey-Smith (Chair), Jane Gosling, Joy Baker.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.